 In these two sentences, King invites readers to share his perspective.
-Using a direct form of address - "you" - he illuminates what it was like to be black at that time in the South.
-It's a great way to refute an argument; in this instance, the argument that he and his fellow protesters should wait for justice to come to them.
-By means of the images presented in his second sentence, King enables readers to realize how little they understand the experiences of southern blacks, and forces them to empathize with those who have endured those experiences.
-King does not assign blame for the suffering of black people, and does not make "you-don't-understand" statements.
+Using a direct form of address-"you"-he illuminates what it was like to be Black at that time in the South.
+It's a great way to refute an argument; in this instance, he is challenging the argument that he and his fellow protesters should wait for justice to come to them.

+By means of the images presented in his second sentence, King enables readers to realize how little they understand the experiences of southern Blacks and forces them to empathize with those who have endured those experiences.
+King does not assign blame for the suffering of Black people and does not make "you don't understand" statements.
 Instead, he shows readers that they do not understand.

-King also used logos, or logical appeals, to make his argument.
-Here is an example of how he used reasoning to undermine the view that he and other protesters were culpable because their protest was illegal.
+King also uses logos, or logical appeals, to make his argument.
+Here is an example of how he uses reasoning to undermine the view that he and other protesters were culpable because their protest was illegal: